Whistler's Mother: History

 Whistler eventually pawned the painting, acquired in 1891 by Paris's Musée du Luxembourg.
 Whistler's works, including this one, had attracted several imitators.
 Numerous similarly posed and restricted-colour palette paintings soon appeared, particularly by American expatriate painters.
 For Whistler, having one of his paintings displayed in a major museum helped attract wealthy patrons.
 In December 1884, Whistler wrote:

 As a proponent of "art for art's sake", Whistler professed to be perplexed and annoyed by the insistence of others upon viewing his work as a "portrait".
 In his 1890 book The Gentle Art of Making Enemies, he wrote:

 Both Whistler's Mother and Thomas Carlyle were engraved by the English engraver Richard Josey.
 The image has been used since the Victorian era as an icon for motherhood, affection for parents, and "family values" in general, especially in the United States.
 For example, in 1934, the U.S. Post Office Department issued a stamp engraved with the portrait detail from Whistler's Mother, bearing the slogan "In memory and in honor of the mothers of America."
 In the Borough of Ashland, Pennsylvania, an eight-foot-high statue based on the painting was erected as a tribute to mothers by the Ashland Boys' Association in 1938, during the Great Depression.

-The image has been repeatedly appropriated for commercial advertisements and parodies, such as doctored images of the subject watching television, and sometimes accompanied by captions such as "Whistler's Mother Is Off Her Rocker."

 In summing up the painting's influence, art historian Martha Tedeschi has stated:

 Exhibitions in America

 Whistler's Mother has been exhibited several times in the United States, notably at the Century of Progress world's fair in Chicago in 1933–34.
 It was shown at the Atlanta Art Association in the fall of 1962, the National Gallery of Art in 1994, and the Detroit Institute of Arts in 2004.
-It was exhibited at the Boston Museum of Fine Arts in 1983 in an exhibition called:

-A New World: Masterpieces of American Painting 1760- 1910.
+It was exhibited at the Boston Museum of Fine Arts in 1983 in an exhibition called A New World: Masterpieces of American Painting 1760–1910.